 The name's Tracer Bullet and I keep two magnums in my desk.
 One's a gun, and I keep it loaded.
 The other's a bottle, and it keeps me loaded.
 I'm a private eye.

 A recurring joke is Hobbes pouncing on Calvin whenever he comes home from school, and Calvin's attempts to subvert this.
-The times he succeeds are awesome, but the tops would be the strip where Calvin walks up to the door and shouts, "I'M HOME!" the door shakes, and Calvin opens it to tell the concussed Hobbes, "You'll notice I never said I was in the house."
+The times he succeeds are awesome, but the crowner would be the strip where Calvin walks up to the door and shouts, "I'M HOME!" the door shakes, and Calvin opens it to tell the concussed Hobbes, "You'll notice I didn't say I was inside."